microsoft/Azure-Kinect-Sensor-SDK/docs/testing.md

 Perf tests are tests who results are purely statistics and not Pass/Fail.
 These tests will be run on a rolling build and may require hardware.
-Perf tests are built using the GoogleTest framework.
+Perf tests are built using the Google Test framework.

 After compiling, perf tests can be run using "ctest -L perf" in the build directory.